S1mplector/Lamplight/README.md

 # Lamplight

+> Status: Development of Lamplight has ended.
+This project is no longer in active development.

 Your terminal-native journal and mood tracker.
 Fast, minimal, and keyboard-driven.

 Lamplight lets you capture daily thoughts, track mood over time, and organize entries in notebooks — all from a beautiful TUI that runs anywhere Bash runs.